 Are Dutch cheeses pasteurized?
 Nowadays, hard Dutch cheeses are all made of pasteurized cow milk.
 The label on the cheese should indicate that the milk is pasteurized so that you can verify that before buying the cheese.

-Are Dutch cheeses vegetarian?
+Is Dutch cheese vegetarian?
 One would assume that Dutch cheese is the quintessential vegetarian product.
-However, that is not necessarily the case because it depends on the source of the rennet used in the production process of Dutch cheese.
+However, that is not necessarily the case because it depends on the rennet’s source used in the Dutch cheese production process.
 Natural rennet from the stomachs of calves is most commonly used.
 Fortunately, other types of rennet are also used, and you must do your research as a vegetarian to find 100%-vegetarian cheese.

 Is Dutch cheese gluten-free?
 Dutch cheese is gluten-free.
 However, cheese spreads and cheese with added herbs may contain gluten.
 If so, the label on these cheese products must contain information about the presence of gluten.
 Check the label carefully if the absence of gluten is essential for you.